changeworld/azure-docs.pl-pl/articles/logic-apps/logic-apps-overview.md

 ---
-title: Automatyzowanie zadań związanych z integracją w przedsiębiorstwie — Azure Logic Apps
+title: Automate tasks for enterprise integration - Azure Logic Apps
-description: Poznaj automatyzację przepływów pracy, które integrują aplikacje, dane, usługi i systemy z minimalnym kodem integracji przedsiębiorstwa przy użyciu Azure Logic Apps.
+description: Learn about automating workflows that integrate apps, data, services, and systems with minimal code for enterprise integration by using Azure Logic Apps.
 services: logic-apps
 ms.service: logic-apps
 ms.suite: integration